hungnguyen4785/spring-gumball/README.md

 # spring-gumball
 ## CI Workflow
 ### Using the Gradle starter workflow
-On GitHub, go to Action and click on create new workflow, then find java with gradle to create file gradle.yaml.
+On GitHub, go to "Action" and click on "create new workflow", then find "java with gradle" to create file gradle.yaml.
 Gradle workflow is successfully created and shown in the directory
 ![](images/1.png)